 Hello!
 As you know I met my first friend in Germany yesterday afternoon (13.09.2017) and together we adventured to a nearby castle called Berlepsch.
 His name is Sofiane Saouane, he is 33 years old and from Nigeria.
-He has been living in Europe since he was 22 years old, and speaks 5 different languages very… Read More An Afternoon trip to Schloss Berlepsch
+He has been living in Europe since he was 22 years old, and speaks 5 different languages very… Read More Schloss Berlepsch

 From grassroots to national level, my internship with SEATINI has strengthened my capacity around food security and agri-policy issues in Uganda, including issues of trade liberalisation and development throughout the East African Communities.
 I have also been learning a lot about the many challenges and opportunities faced by small scale farmers in maize production at… Read More The Road to the Promise Land